Skip to contents

 Performance

-A benchmark can reveal how many route gradients can be calculated per second:
+A benchmark can reveal how many route gradients can be calculated per second using different interpolation methods:

 r = lisbon_road_network